Promotional Products Fact Sheet

 Adding a promotional product to the media mix generated favorable attitudes toward a print ad in all cases (up to 44%).
 The use of a promotional product as the advertising medium alone achieved maximum impact, up to 69% increasing brand interest and 84% in creating a good impression of the brand.

-Source: PPAI (from 2008 sales figures)
+Source: PPAI (from 2009 sales figures and industry studies)